-In this post, i am discussing isolation and identification of Salmonella from blood culture only.
+In this post, I am discussing the isolation and identification of Salmonella from blood culture only.

 For blood culture

 Salmonella is present in the blood of more than 80% of patients with typhoid fever.
-Overall volume of blood cultured is critical to increase yield (isolation rate) of the causative pathogen.
+The overall volume of blood cultured is critical to increase yield (isolation rate) of the causative pathogen.
 Reducing the blood volume reduces the sensitivity of the blood culture.

-- Blood for culture should be taken before patient is given antimicrobial therapy.
+- Blood for culture should be taken before the patient is given antimicrobial therapy.

 - Patients with a history of fever for 7 to 10 days are more likely than others to have a positive blood culture.

-- 2-4 ml from toodlers and preschoolchildren (Remember- children have higher level of bacteremia than adults).
+- 2-4 ml from toddlers and preschool children (Remember- children have a higher level of bacteremia than adults).

 The optimum ratio of the volume of blood to traditional culture broth is 1:10 (e.g. 5 ml blood in 45 ml broth).
-For commercial blood culture system please read and use recommended amounts of blood (do not exceed).
+For a commercial blood culture system, please read and use recommended amounts of blood.

-Blood should be inoculated immediately into a blood culture bootle at the time of drawing blood using same syringe that has been used for collection.
-Inoculated culture bottles should be incubated at 37°C (#Do not refrigerate the sample or keep in cool places during transport).
+Blood should be inoculated immediately into a blood culture bottle at the time of drawing blood using the same syringe that has been used for collection.
+Inoculated culture bottles should be incubated at 37°C

 Reading and reporting blood culture results for Typhoid fever

-- For days 1, 2 and 3, only bottles showing signs of positive growth are cultured on agar plates (commonly used media for subculturing are Blood Agar, Chcolate Agar and MacConkey Agar)
+- For days 1, 2, and 3, only bottles showing signs of positive growth are cultured on agar plates (commonly used media for subculturing are Blood Agar, Chocolate Agar, and MacConkey Agar)

 - On day 7 all bottles should be subcultured before being discarded as negative.

-- Blood agar: S.typhi and S. paratyphi usually produce non-haemolytic smooth white colonies on blood agar.
+- Blood agar: S.typhi and S. paratyphi usually produce non-hemolytic smooth white colonies on blood agar.

 - MacConkey agar: Salmonellae produce lactose non-fermenting smooth colonies on MacConeky agar.

-Suspected colonies obtained on the above culture media are screened by means of the following media/tests:
+Suspected colonies obtained on the above culture media are screened using the following media/tests:

 Note: V= variable; Alk= Alkaline

-Isolated Salmonellae can be characterized by detecting the presence of their somatic (O) and flagellar (H) antigens using specific antiserum.
-Specific O antigen for S.typhi is O9, O2 for S.paratyphi A, O4 for S.paratyphi B and O6/7 for S.paratyphi C.
+Isolated Salmonellae can be characterized by detecting the presence of their somatic (O) and flagellar (H) antigens using a specific antiserum.
+Specific O antigen for S.typhi is O9, O2 for S.paratyphi A, O4 for S.paratyphi B, and O6/7 for S.paratyphi C.

 B. Widal Test

 This test has only moderate sensitivity and specificity.
 It can be negative in up to 30% of culture-proven cases of typhoid fever.
 Widal test measures agglutinating antibody levels against O and H antigens.
-As S.typhi shares O and H antigens with other Salmonella serotypes and has cross-reacting epitopes with other Enterobacteriaceae, false positives widal test results may occur in other clinical conditions such as malaria, typhus fever, bacteraemia caused by other organisms as well.
+As S.typhi shares O and H antigens with other Salmonella serotypes and has cross-reacting epitopes with other Enterobacteriaceae, false-positive Widal test results may occur in other clinical conditions such as malaria, typhus fever, bacteremia caused by other organisms as well.